I wrote about having your own website quite a while back. At the time, blogs were popular and social media sites hasn’t reached the peak yet.

-The thing that matters is that I know the group was used for business purposes and overnight everything gone for the people who depend on the group for business.
+The thing that matters is the group was used for business purposes and overnight everything was gone for the people who depend on the group for business.
 That includes the admin of the group not just the members.

 The second thing.
 One of my client’s YouTube channel got suspended.
-Upon appeal the suspension was lifted but all the earlier videos were deleted.
-Gone forever.
+Upon appeal the suspension was lifted but for a few days he panicked.